Delta Junction is home to numerous clubs and civic organizations.

-The Chamber of Commerce oversees events at the Sullivan Roadhouse Museum (SRM), located near the Visitor Center at the Triangle (junction of the Alaska and Richardson highways).
-Volunteers enlist in spring cleaning each year because they feel “that someone has taken the time to preserve a part of Alaska’s history and Ma Sullivan’s life.
-We, like the caregivers before us, continue to treasure our past in hopes of instilling its value on a future generation.”
-The roadhouse is open 10:00 to 4:00 every day throughout the summer season (May through September 1) and during special events organized by the SRM Committee:
+The Sullivan Roadhouse Association took over events at the Sullivan Roadhouse Museum (SRM), located near the Visitor Center at the Triangle (junction of the Alaska and Richardson highways) in 2019.
+Events were previously hosted by the Chamber of Commerce.
+Volunteers plant and tend the gardens, clean and host the SRM each day to preserve history about the greater Delta area, early years of the roadhouse, the roadhouse trail, Ma Sullivan’s life and, “like the early caregivers, treasure our past in hopes of instilling its value on a future generation.”
+The roadhouse is open between Memorial Day and Labor Day (10:00-5:00 Monday through Saturday and 1:00-5:00, Sundays) and during special events organized by the SRM Committee:

 • The Holiday Lighting Celebration of the Sullivan and the Farmers Market is held each year at the end of November.
-Sullivan Roadhouse Elves offer family photos taken with Alaskan furs, handmade ornaments to purchase, live Christmas music, hot drinks and cookies, marshmallow roasting in outdoor fire pits, door prizes, and a wonderful wintery experience.
+Sullivan Roadhouse Elves offer family photos, live Christmas music, hot drinks and cookies, marshmallow roasting in outdoor fire pits, door prizes, and a wonderful wintery experience.
 The Elves say, “It is not about the gifts … it is about giving” and “Take time to do something good for your family, friends, and your community.”

-Contact the Chamber of Commerce (895-5068 or deltachamber.org) for more information about the Sullivan Roadhouse and hosting events, helping in the garden, or donating your time and skills.
+Contact the Sullivan Roadhouse Association (907-895-4981 or email@example.com) for more information about hosting events, helping in the garden, or donating your time and skills.